raganwald-deprecated/homoiconic/2009-02-02/hopeless_egocentricity.md

     person.update_email('reg@braythwayt.com')

 We do not want it to silently ignore the account email update, because we haven't loaded the `account` associated model.
-We now have four rules about the semantics of NONE and UNKNOWN:
+So for UNKNOWN, our two rules are:

+1. Querying UNKNOWN returns UNKNOWN;
+2. All attempts to update UNKNOWN are errors.

+What about NONE?
+We gave two examples of updates, one of which was a really bad idea,`#increment_balance`, and the other of which was fine `update_attribute(:primary_email, new_email)`.
+Thus we have three rules for NONE:

 1. Querying NONE returns NONE;
-2. Updating NONE returns NONE and has no side effects;
+2. Some updates to NONE may return NONE and have no side effects;
-3. Querying UNKNOWN returns UNKNOWN;
-4. Attempting to update UNKNOWN is an error.
+3. Some updates to NONE may be errors.

-Right away we see a problem with writing a hopelessly egocentric nil to handle UNKNOWN: How does it know which methods are queries and which methods are updates?
-Unknown values are a subtle problem requiring a deep and pervasive approach to typing similar to C++'s `const` keyword.
+With a little forethought and design, you may be able to construct one or more classes if your application for which all updates to NONE return NONE and have no side effects.
+But for all others, methods like `#increment_balance` represent a semantic problem with using a hopelessly egocentric nil to represent NONE.
+We also see a problem with writing a hopelessly egocentric nil to handle UNKNOWN: How does it know which methods are queries and which methods are updates?

 Can we use a hopelessly egocentric nil to handle NONE?
 Even here we have problems.
 For example: